bramswenson/harmonize/README.md

 ## TODO

-*  Maybe move key from Configuration to a strategy\_argument as it is not a configuration option really, but a way to change stratgey behaviour.
+*  Maybe move key from Configuration to a strategy\_argument as it is not a configuration option really, but a way to change strategy behaviour.

 ## Contributors

-*  Bram Swenson <bram@craniumisjar.com>
+*  Bram Swenson <bram@craniumisajar.com>

 ## Notes